 Something else to consider is that Rescue Time does provide some project tracking capabilities, but it just isn’t accurate enough to be used to track hours worked for a particular client.
 Time Doctor has client and project tracking features scheduled for release in the next few months, enabling users to select and assign a client, project and billing rate to any task they are working on.

-Time Doctor is a business application aimed squarely at businesses or managers who want to make sure their staff and/or remote teams are actually working.
+Time Doctor is a business application aimed squarely at businesses or managers who want to make sure their staff and/or remote teams are actually working, and working productively.
 Rescue Time seems to be a better match for personal users who want to know how long they spend each week using particular applications or web browsers in order to organize their time better.

 To summarize, the major benefit of using Time Doctor over Rescue Time is that managers can accurately measure a person’s work hours while tracking their actual activities, rather than just the applications used or websites visited.